magento/pwa-studio/pwa-devdocs/src/tutorials/pwa-studio-fundamentals/add-a-static-route/index.md

 You should see the following content on the page:

 ![hello world jsx][]

+## Congratulations!

+You just created a static route to your storefront project!

 [routing]: {%link peregrine/routing/index.md %}
 [project setup]: {%link tutorials/pwa-studio-fundamentals/project-setup/index.md %}